- NDIS (National Disability Insurance Scheme)

 The self-contained units are available for tenants who only require a little support to live independently.
 The units are fully equipped, with two adapted for disability access.
 A support worker assists tenants with their recovery plans and community meetings are held on a regular basis.

-Scottsdale’s psychosocial support is provided by Prahran Mission – in conjunction with the Area Mental Health Service, Alfred Hospital Psychiatry team, private psychiatrists, and Inner South Community Health Service.
+Scottsdale’s psychosocial support is provided by Uniting Prahran – in conjunction with the Area Mental Health Service, Alfred Hospital Psychiatry team, private psychiatrists, and Inner South Community Health Service.

 For further information, contact the Manager on 9692 9590.